e-muhit/N-Trivia/README.md

 Link: https://n-trivia.herokuapp.com/

 ## Description
 N-Trivia is a multiplayer trivia game.
-Multiple-choice questions are displayed on the screen and players answer the question using theur computers/laptops tablet or smartphones.
+Multiple-choice questions are displayed on the screen and players answer the question using their computers/laptops tablet or smartphones.

 ## User Stories
 #### Users Can